 I know this one can raise some eyebrows but it’s not possible that I’m the only one that actually enjoys Bavarian cuisine!
 Bavaria is mostly famous for two things- weisswurst (pork sausage) and beer but this amazing region offers a lot more than that.
 Another thing you should try when in Bavaria is spätzle (a Bavarian mix of pasta and dumplings), sauerkraut (fermented cabbage), germknodel (a Bavarian dumpling served with custard and plum sauce), apfelstrudel, and of course, don’t forget about the famous Viktualien Market.

-Our recommendation: check out this Avant-Garde Schwabing District food tour and experience the best food Munich has to offer.
+Our recommendation: check out this ultimate Munich food tour and experience the best food Munich has to offer.

 Hamburg is a great example of a city that quietly embraces the best of the global food scene while keeping its tradition dear at the same time.
 Back in the days when we didn’t have airplanes, the biggest changes in culinary traditions used to come through ports and Hamburg, as the biggest port city in Germany has always been one of the first cities to adopt new culinary trends.